Last Updated on

 1. Too much fish puts you at risk for mercury poisoning

-All fish contains mercury, a natural substance that is converted into a harmful toxin called methylmercury when ingested and processed by fish.
+All fish contain mercury, a natural substance that is converted into a harmful toxin called methylmercury when ingested and processed by fish.

-In small amounts, mercury should pose no problem, but in high amounts it can have serious effects on the nervous system, as well as cause developmental delays when infants are exposed to mercury in the womb.
+In small amounts, mercury should pose no problem, but in high amounts, it can have serious effects on the nervous system.

 Don’t let this put you off the pescatarian lifestyle though!

-Certain fish including salmon and sardines, can be eaten as often as you’d like without concern.
+Certain fish, including wild-caught salmon, sardines, and herring can be eaten as often as you’d like without concern.

-Fish high in mercury such as albacore, king mackerel, halibut, and swordfish won’t pose any significant health risks as long as they are only eaten in small amounts and no more than 1-3 times a month.
+Fish high in mercury such as albacore tuna, king mackerel, halibut, and swordfish won’t pose any significant health risks as long as they are only eaten in small amounts and no more than 1-3 times a month.